BlvckBytes/docs-component-markup/docs/expression_syntax.md

 { effect: 'Regeneration', duration_ticks: 900, amplitude: 2 }
 ```

-the value of each member may be accessed by appending a dot (`l-me: .`), followed by its name.
+the value of each member may be accessed by appending a dot (`.`), followed by its name.

 ```markup-expression
 my_object.my_member